krasimir/stent/README.md

 The machine above has two possible states `idle` and `running`.
 When we are at the `idle` state (the default one) there is only one acceptable action/input `run`.
 It *transition*s the machine to a `running` state.
 The `running` state does not accept `run` but only `stop` action.
 If fired we are going back to the `idle` state.

 Stent library is enforcing declarative approach of programming.
 Which means that by defining the possible states and actions in one place we clearly script what happens in our app without actually doing it.
-After that the machine knows what to expect and automatically creates a couple of things for us so we trigger the logic.
+After that the machine knows what to expect and automatically creates a couple of things for us so we can trigger the logic.
 Based on the `transitions` property we have:

 * Helper methods for checking if the machine is in a particular state. `idle` state produces `isIdle()` method, for `running` we have `isRunning()`.
-* Helper methods for dispatching actions.
-Same as above Stent generates methods based on our transitions declarations.
-For the machine in the example above we'll have `run()` and `stop()`.
+* Helper methods for dispatching actions - `run()` and `stop()`.

-*Have in mind that you may use spaces or dashes in the state or action names but the rule of thumb is that Stent transforms the string to a camel case.
-For example if we have `fetching data` state the machine will have `isFetchingData()` method.*
+*We may use spaces or dashes in the state or action names but the rule of thumb is that Stent transforms the string to a camel case.
+For example if we have `fetching data` state the machine will have `isFetchingData()` method, `get fresh todos` action will result into `getFetchTodos()` method.*

-So, here's a silly example of how to use the machine:
+So, here's an example of how to use the machine above:

 ```js
 if (machine.isIdle()) {